Jail recommended for police officer after high-speed crash kills boy

-LONGUEUIL, Que. — The provincial police officer who crashed into a car at high speed and killed a 5-year-old boy during a surveillance operation will likely be sentenced to jail time.
+LONGUEUIL, Que. — A provincial police officer who crashed into a car at high speed and killed a 5-year-old boy during a surveillance operation will likely be sentenced to jail time.

-The Crown and the defence submitted a joint proposal to the court today in Longueuil, Que. recommending that Patrick Ouellet be given an eight-month sentence.
+The Crown and the defence submitted a joint proposal to the court on Monday in Longueuil, Que. recommending that Patrick Ouellet receive an eight-month sentence.

+Quebec court Judge Eric Simard is expected to render his decision at the end of November.

 Ouellet was convicted in July of dangerous driving causing the 2014 death of Nicolas Thorne-Belance.